Respiratory Problems

 Acute respiratory problems associated with asthma, bronchitis and pneumonia require immediate emergency care.
 If respiratory problems such as these are left untreated, they could result in respiratory failure (loss of consciousness or death).

 According to the National Heart, Lung, and Blood Institute, respiratory failure is defined as a condition in which not enough oxygen passes through your lungs into your blood.
 Your body’s organs, such as your heart and brain, need oxygen-rich blood to work well.
+The outlook for respiratory failure depends on the severity of its underlying cause, how quickly treatment begins, and your overall health.

 Asthma